Ranch Dressing Recipe

 There's plenty of room to experiment with this recipe.
-Use different seasonings, or change the seasoning amounts until you have a dressing that reflects your personal tastes.
+Use different seasonings, or change the seasoning amounts until you have a dressing that reflects your tastes.

-If you prefer dressing with more of a buttermilk base, just replace the milk with an equal amount of buttermilk.
-Powdered buttermilk works well and you can keep it on hand just about forever, so you'll always have the makings for buttermilk dressing or buttermilk pancakes.
+If you prefer dressing with more of a buttermilk base, replace the milk with an equal amount of buttermilk.
+Powdered buttermilk works well, and you can keep it on hand just about forever, so you'll always have the makings for buttermilk dressing or buttermilk pancakes.
 Most grocery stores stock it beside or nearby the regular powdered milk.

 This recipe is also really easy to adapt to your dietary needs if you or a family member are watching your sodium or fat intake.
 Reduce or eliminate the salt, or use non-fat or low-fat milk.